Robinlovelace/cycle-hire-inclusive/README.md

 ## Income distribution of docking station usage

-The relationship between docking station usage and average income of trip origins varies by time of day.
-During the morning peak trips originating in more residential and low income areas (excluding stations by major transport hubs) are more common, per local resident per year.
-In the PM peak, docking stations serving high income areas have more traffic as illustrated in Figure @ref(fig:income-decile-am-pm-beeswarm), a boxplot that shows median levels of usage for morning (top) and afternoon (bottom) rush hours (not influenced by major docking stations serving large transport hubs).
-This can partly be explained by the spatial distribution of wealth in London, which clusters in specific central places that employ many people.
-In the morning peak there is a mass movement of people from relatively low income residential areas into the city centre for work, a pattern that reverses in the afternoon.
+The relationship between docking station usage and levels of income deprivation at trip origins varies by time of day.
+During the morning peak trips originating in more residential areas container comparatively high income deprivation (excluding stations by major transport hubs) are more common, per local resident per year.
+In the PM peak, docking stations serving low income deprivation areas have more traffic as illustrated in Figure @ref(fig:income-decile-am-pm-beeswarm), a boxplot that shows median levels of usage for morning (top) and afternoon (bottom) rush hours (not influenced by major docking stations serving large transport hubs).
+This can partly be explained by the social-spatial geography of disadvantage in London, which tends not to cluster in central places that employ many people.
+In the morning peak there is a mass movement of people from residential areas containing income deprivation into the city centre for work, a pattern that reverses in the afternoon.
 The spatial distribution of the morning peak origins is likely to reflect the home location of BSS users better than the evening peak.
-Based on this measure, the scheme seems to be relatively inclusive, with similar median levels of usage across all income deciles except for docking stations in zones with an income decile of 4 (slightly below mean income) which have high levels of usage per resident person per year and docking stations in zones with an income decile of 7 (slightly above average income), which are associated with relatively low levels of usage.
+Based on this measure, the scheme seems to be relatively inclusive, with similar median levels of usage across all income deciles except for docking stations in zones with an income decile of 4 (mid-level income deprivation) which have high levels of usage per resident person per year and docking stations in zones with an income decile of 7 (comparatively lower income deprivation), which are associated with relatively low levels of usage.
 But how has usage changed over time?

 <!-- So I think these become a little challenging to interpret due to the dominant non-London commuter and tourist users -- the fact that a very large share of trips are made by non-residents.
 For this reason the residential/non-residential station allocation may be instructive, certainly the am-peak-time focus is good.
 However, I wonder whether we should be doing change-over-time comparison on these.
 E.g. are there changes to the relative number of trips originating from more/less deprived stations? -- it would be similar to the small multiple plot by IMD, but separate line for each docking station